cameraui/sdk/go/docs/api/plugin.md

 ## type PluginRole

 PluginRole identifies the role a plugin plays in the system.
-The role decides which lifecycle hooks the host invokes and which contract validations apply \(see plugin\_helper.go\).
+The role decides which lifecycle hooks the host invokes and which contract validations apply.

 	type PluginRole string

 <a name="PluginRoleHub"></a>

 	const (
-	    // PluginRoleHub is a system-wide aggregator that attaches to cameras owned
+	    // PluginRoleHub is a cross-camera aggregator (smart-home bridge,
-	    // by other plugins to provide a cross-camera service (e.g. bridging cameras
-	    // and sensors into a smart-home platform, or recording and notifications).
-	    // A hub creates no cameras of its own and provides no sensors (Provides must
+	    // recorder).
+It owns no cameras and provides no sensors.
-	    // be empty); it attaches to cameras via the "hub" assignment and typically
-	    // reads camera and sensor state through Consumes.
 	    PluginRoleHub PluginRole = "hub"
-	    // PluginRoleSensorProvider adds sensors to existing cameras without
+	    // PluginRoleSensorProvider adds sensors to cameras owned by other
-	    // owning the camera itself.
-Typical use: a detection plugin that
-	    // consumes another plugin's video frames and emits motion / object /
-	    // face detections back into the system.
+	    // plugins, for example a detector running on foreign video frames.
 	    PluginRoleSensorProvider PluginRole = "sensorProvider"
-	    // PluginRoleCameraController manages cameras and their media streams
+	    // PluginRoleCameraController manages cameras and their media streams:
-	    // (ONVIF, RTSP, generic IP, ...).
-The plugin is responsible for stream
-	    // URLs, PTZ, snapshots, and the lifecycle hooks in BasePlugin.
-It does
-	    // not produce sensors for foreign cameras.
+	    // stream URLs, PTZ, snapshots.
+It provides no sensors for foreign cameras.
 	    PluginRoleCameraController PluginRole = "cameraController"
-	    // PluginRoleCameraAndSensorProvider is the combined role: plugin both
-	    // manages cameras and exposes sensors (its own cameras and, when
+	    // PluginRoleCameraAndSensorProvider manages cameras and exposes sensors,
-	    // consumes is set, also foreign cameras).
+	    // on its own cameras and, with Consumes set, on foreign ones.
 	    PluginRoleCameraAndSensorProvider PluginRole = "cameraAndSensorProvider"
 	)